auliakhalqillah/Numerical-Integration-Trapezoidal-Method/README.md

 # Multiple Trapezoidal Integration Method
-A trapezoidal integration method is one of the Newton-Cotes integration methods to solve integration problem numerically.
+A trapezoidal integration method is one of the Newton-Cotes integration methods to solve integration problem from first derivative equation numerically.
 The trapezoidal method has been implemented in Fortran 95 program.
-So, make sure you have Fortran compiler in your computer already.
 # Usage
 File trapezoidal.f95 is the main program to run the trapezoidal integration.
 In this example, the function of<br>
 ![eq](https://i.upmath.me/svg/f(x)%3D0.2%2B25x-200x%5E2%2B675x%5E3-900x%5E4%2B400x%5E5)